crowswalk/crowswalk.github.io/garbageincident.markdown

 The writing process itself was collaborative, while I also took care of designing and implementing visuals and UI for the team over the course of 3 weeks.

+I coded UI features that expanded off of the Twine format Snowman, which uses custom JQuery functionality.
 <iframe frameborder="0" src="https://itch.io/embed/857028?bg_color=111&amp;fg_color=999&amp;link_color=e8e8e8&amp;border_color=333333" width="208" height="167"><a href="https://crowswalk.itch.io/the-garbage-incident">The Garbage Incident by crowswalk, adomaniia</a></iframe>